Did You Know?

 - If there’s a fire, GET OUT!
 If you try to fight the fire, be sure others have a clear path out.
 Call 911 after you leave.

-Lastly, consider a 24/7 locally monitored fire alarm system
+To better protect your home & family, invest in a 24/7 locally monitored fire alarm system

 A combination of smoke detectors, heat detectors, sirens, bells & strobe lights alerts people inside in case of fire and gives them time to evacuate.
 A monitored fire alarm system helps reduce property and life loss, as the fire department is alerted immediately.
-Get a FREE QUOTE today by calling (518) 793-7788.